tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 ### 2.7 Erosion

 Erosion of the segmentation data is supported by the [amygdala_project.py](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/amygdala_project.py) module, via the *erode_segmentation_mask* method of the Preprocessing class.
+This method uses the MATLAB function [Erosion.m]() via a shell call command.

 Enter the following code in the console to execute this process:

 ```
 my_experiment = Amy.Preprocessing()